thr-ls/gosos/README.md

 ## Configuration

-gosos stores the list of URLs in a JSON file located at `~/.gosos-urls.json`.
+Gosos stores the list of URLs in a JSON file located at `~/.gosos-urls.json`.
 This file is automatically created by the tool.

 ## Development